arielsalminen/vue-design-system/README.md

 ### `Tokens`

 #### Creating a new `Token`

-Creating a new *Design Token* is as simple as navigating to `/src/tokens/` and editing any of the partials.
+Creating a new design token is as simple as navigating to `/src/tokens/` and editing any of the partials.
 I strongly recommend you to see what kind of example tokens `_spacing.scss` or `_color.scss` already have inside of them.

 If you need to add a new category in addition to the existing ones, you’ll have to create a new SCSS partial inside the same directory with a name that starts with `_`.
 Once done, you can import the new partial inside `/src/tokens/tokens.scss`: